-If you are using a podcast hosting service, such as Libsyn or Anchor, your service may handle the technical aspects of posting your podcasts on Google for you.
-However, you should read this guide to confirm whether your podcast is on Google, and how you can customize things to perform a bit better on Search.
+If you are using a podcast hosting service, such as Libsyn or Anchor, your service might handle the technical aspects of getting your podcast on Google for you.
+However, you should still read this guide to confirm whether your podcast is on Google, and how you can improve your show's performance in Google Search.

 Every podcast is defined by an RSS feed.
 An RSS feed is a text file that provides the important details about a podcast, including the podcast name and description, the names of the episodes and audio file locations, and more, using a very structured format.
-This file is posted at a public URL, just like a web page, where Google (and all podcast players) read it to understand a podcast and its episodes.
+This file is posted at a public URL, just like a web page, where Google (and many podcast players) read it to enable listeners to find and play your episodes.

-The RSS file is typically hidden from you
+The RSS file is typically managed for you on a hosting service

 Here's an example of a simplified interface page on a service, and the corresponding RSS that it generates and posts.
 Note how the show name, contact address, show description, and logo file are shown in the hosting service interface, and recorded in the underlying RSS file.